Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 └── security/

-Since Services are in the api module, organizing by domain package increases cohesion.
+Since Services are in the api module, organizing by domain package keeps cohesion high.

 Option A (Canonical) — Dependency Inversion Applied